Pivoting to the Future Distribution Grid

 32AB

-Grid Enhancing Technologies (GET) , Strategy and Workforce
+Strategy and Workforce , Grid Enhancing Technologies (GET)

 The Edison Electric Institute (EEI) and U.S. Department of Energy (DOE) both highlight that a significant portion of utility capital spending ($500-700B) over the next decade will be directed toward distribution-level infrastructure.
 Aging infrastructure, massive load growth, more DER integration and the need for resilience drive this huge investment.
 How are planners and engineers responding?